magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 }
 ```

 Here, we use the two functions `put32` and `get32`.
-Those functions are very simple; they allow us to read and write some data to and from a 32-bit register.
+Those functions are very simple -- read and write some data to and from a 32-bit register.
 You can take a look at how they are implemented in [utils.S](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/src/utils.S). `uart_init` is one of the most complex and important functions in this lesson, and we will continue to examine it in the next three sections.

 #### Init: GPIO alternative function selection

 First, we need to activate the GPIO pins.
-Most of the pins can be used with different devices, so before using a particular pin, we need to select the pin's `alternative function`.
-An `alternative function` is just a number from 0 to 5 that can be set for each pin and configures which device is connected to the pin.
-You can see the list of all available GPIO alternative functions in the image below (the image is taken from page 102 of `BCM2837 ARM Peripherals` manual):
+Most of the pins can be used with different IO devices.
+So before using a particular pin, we need to select the pin's alternative function,  a number from 0 to 5 that can be set for each pin and configures which IO device is virtually "connected" to the pin.

+See the list of all available GPIO alternative functions in the image below (taken from page 102 of the SoC manual)

 ![Raspberry Pi GPIO alternative functions](../../images/alt.png?raw=true)

 Here you can see that pins 14 and 15 have the TXD1 and RXD1 alternative functions available.
 This means that if we select alternative function number 5 for pins 14 and 15, they will be used as a Mini UART Transmit Data pin and Mini UART Receive Data pin, respectively.
 The `GPFSEL1` register is used to control alternative functions for pins 10-19.
-The meaning of all the bits in those registers is shown in the following table (page 92 of `BCM2837 ARM Peripherals` manual):
+The meaning of all the bits in those registers is shown in the following table (page 92 of the SoC manual):

 ![Raspberry Pi GPIO function selector](../../images/gpfsel1.png?raw=true)